koki-nakamura22/env-for-blog/content/posts/install-and-setting-jest.md

-description = "This article explains how to install Jest, how to set up intellisense and how solving an import error." images = [""] linktitle = "" title = "About installing Jest, and how to set up intellicense and how solving an import error." type = "post"
+description = "This article explains how to install Jest, how to set up intellisense and how solving an import error." images = [""] linktitle = "" title = "About installing Jest, and how to set up intellisense and how solving an import error." type = "post"

 +++
+<font color="red">[17/03/2022] Fix the npm install command in the set up intellisense section.</font>

 This article explains how to install Jest, how to set up intellisense and how solving an import error.

 The following lists are the table of contents about this article.